 Shopping for household products, beauty products, and groceries and eating food at office parties.
 Ventura County provides many options to shop in bulk and at farmers markets.
 On Saturdays, I’ll head to a local farmers market and a Sprouts with my reusable produce bags and glass jars.
 The Refill Shoppe, is also located here and is my go-to for beauty and bath products, kitchenware, and household items.
 They sell many items in bulk and reusable products (e.g. straws, utensils, napkins, bags).
 Most come package free and if not, the packages are either compostable or recyclable.
 When it comes to spontaneous office parties (which happens more often than I expect), I avoid waste by keeping a plate, a reusable container, and reusable utensils at my desk.
 I can enjoy the free food and feel guilt-free –– double win.

 What surprised you the most in the waste you produced?
 How can you try and reduce that waste?

-There is a lot of waste created from fruit peels and food packaging, especially packaging from frozen Asian food (e.g. dumplings, green onion pancake, Chinese sausage, buns).
+There is a lot of waste created from fruit peels and food packaging, especially packaging from frozen Asian food (e.g. dumplings, green onion pancake, Chinese sausage, and buns).
 Luckily (or maybe not for me), Ventura County doesn’t have many Asian supermarkets –– and it’s been a struggle because I love Asian food!
-I also was surprised with how many fruits I ate every day, the little veggie ends that went to waste, and all the egg shells I produced from the amount of eggs I ate.
+I was also surprised by how many fruits I ate every day, the little veggie ends that went to waste, and all the eggshells I produced from the number of eggs I ate.
 Receipts have also been a problem.
 Sometimes you can’t refuse them because stores automatically give them to you.
 This is where the importance of educating businesses come into play.